top of page

 • An applicant may withdraw their application due to a sudden change in personal circumstances

-• An adoption meeting may not yield the anticipated adoption
+• An adoption meeting may not yield the anticipated adoption after a meeting

-• This rescue process is a machine of many moving parts, many times amplified by “if / then” scenarios- therefore, trying to keep up would be a wasted effort and immensely frustrating for all
+• The rescue process is a machine of many moving parts, many times amplified by “if / then” scenarios- therefore, trying to keep up would be a wasted effort and immensely frustrating for all

 What does “Foster-Based” mean?

-• We do not have the option for anyone to “just look at” the animals for adoption, as it requires extensive coordination to produce an animal for an adoption meeting.
+• As such, you cannot “just look at” the animals casually.
+It requires extensive coordination to produce an animal for an adoption meeting.

 • Due to the utilization of volunteer foster homes, we cannot offer casual nor same-day meetings with our animals.